zhutchens/hierarchical_clustering/README.md

 # Original Authors
-The original authors and repository of this repository can be found at: https://github.com/Doresic/hierarchical_clustering.
+The original authors of this repository can be found at: https://github.com/Doresic/hierarchical_clustering.
 The original research paper is also available at: https://www.scirp.org/pdf/ijis_2023102015515524.pdf

 ## Current Usage